-Recently, attention has turned to several pesticides as a possible contributor to colony decline.
+Recently, attention has turned to pesticides as a possible contributor to colony decline.
 In particular, a class of nicotine-derived pesticides, neonicotinoids (neonics), including Acetamiprid, Clothianidin, Dinotefuran, Imidacloprid, Thiacloprid and Thiamethoxam, have been implicated as a cause of bee deaths.
 Neonics were introduced in the late 1990s to replace the more toxic mass spraying of organophosphate and pyrethoid pesticides (Entine 2013).
 Most neonicotinoid pesticides protect plants from insects and are water-soluble and slowly break down in the environment (Hunt, 2012).
 In the United States, neonicotinoids are currently used on about 95 percent of corn and canola crops, the majority of cotton, sorghum and sugar beets, about half of all soybeans, and a vast majority of fruit, vegetable and grain crops (Grossman, 2013).
 In particular, the use of Clothianidin on corn in Iowa alone has almost doubled between 2011 and 2013 (USGS 2014).With the popular adoption of neonicotinoid seed treatments in current farming practices, there is a growing concern that neonics’ potential negative impact on bees might harm the world’s food production and supply.
 Therefore, the European Union had declared a 2-year ban on three neonicotinoids (Clothianidin, Imidacloprid and Thiametoxam) in 2013 as a precautionary action (European Commission 2013).
 While similar calls for a ban exist in the United States, the U.S., however, chose to continue the use of neonicotinoids due to a lack of proof of their harmful effects.

-Unlike previous work that uses lab and limited field experiments to explore the relation between neonicotinoid seed treatments and honeybee health, we use a large number of samples collected from 40 U.S. states over 4 years to first ask whether we observe evidence of neonicotinoid exposure in a real world crop setting and examine which nearby crops are correlated with evidence of this exposure.
-In addition, we ask whether we observe any evidence that proximity to neonic-treated crops is correlated with higher disease loads.
-Our goal is to examine what the environmental factors of bee death are and whether the exposure to neonic-treated crops is one of them.
+Unlike previous work that uses lab and field experiments to explore the relation between neonicotinoid seed treatments and honeybee health, we use a large number of samples collected from 40 U.S. states over 4 years to first ask whether we observe evidence of neonicotinoid exposure in a real world crop setting and ask which nearby crops are correlated with evidence of this exposure.
+In addition, we ask whether neonicotinoid contamination in the hive is correlated with higher disease loads.

 Literature Review